-14.1.13.2 Slew rate selection
+15.1.13.2 Slew rate selection

 The slew rate can be selected for optimized operation at 10.4 and 20 kBit/s as well as a fast baud rate for test and programming.
-The slew rate can be adapted with the bits LSR 1:0 in the LIN Control register (LINCR).
+The slew rate can be adapted with the LSR1:0 bits in the LIN Control Register (LINCR).
 The initial slew rate is optimized for 20 kBit/s.

-14.1.13.3 LIN pull-up disable in stop and sleep modes
+15.1.13.3 LIN pull-up disable in stop and sleep modes

-In cases of a LIN bus short to GND or LIN bus leakage during Low-power mode, the internal pull-up resistor on the LIN pin can be disconnected by clearing the LINPE bit in the Mode Control register (MCR).
-The LINPE bit also changes the Bus wake-up threshold (V{BUSWU}).
+In case of a LIN bus short to GND or LIN bus leakage during Low-power mode, the internal pull-up resistor on the LIN pin can be disconnected by clearing the LINPE bit in the Mode Control Register (MCR).
+The bit LINPE also changes the bus wake-up threshold (V{BUSWU}).
 This feature reduces the current consumption in STOP and SLEEP modes.
 It also improves performance and safe operation.

-14.1.13.4 Current limit (LIN interrupt)
+15.1.13.4 Current limit (LIN interrupt)

 The output low-side FET is protected against overcurrent conditions.
-In case of an overcurrent condition (e.g. LIN bus short to V{BAT}), the transmitter is not shutdown.
-The bit LINOC in the LIN Status register (LINSR) is set.
-If the LINM bit is set in the Interrupt Mask register (IMR), an Interrupt IRQ is generated.
+If an overcurrent condition occurs (e.g. LIN bus short to V{BAT}), the transmitter is not shutdown.
+The bit LINOC in the LIN Status Register (LINSR) is set.
+If the LINM bit is set in the Interrupt Mask Register (IMR) an Interrupt IRQ is generated.

-14.1.13.5 Overtemperature shutdown (LIN interrupt)
+15.1.13.5 Overtemperature shutdown (LIN interrupt)

 The output low-side FET is protected against overtemperature conditions.
-In case of an overtemperature condition, the transmitter is shutdown and the LINOT bit in the LIN Status register (LINSR) is set.
-If the LINM bit is set in the Interrupt Mask register (IMR), an Interrupt IRQ is generated.
+If an overtemperature condition occurs, the transmitter is shutdown and the LINOT bit in the LINSR is set.
+If the LINM bit is set in the IMR an Interrupt IRQ is generated.
 The transmitter is automatically re-enabled once the condition is gone and TXD is high.
-A read of the LIN Status register (LINSR) with the TXD pin high, re-enables the transmitter.
+A read of the LINSR with the TXD pin high re-enables the transmitter.

-14.1.13.6 RXD short-circuit detection (LIN interrupt)
+15.1.13.6 RXD short-circuit detection (LIN interrupt)

 The LIN transceiver has a short-circuit detection for the RXD output pin.
-In cases of a short-circuit condition, either 5.0 V or Ground, the RXSHORT bit in the LIN Status register (LINSR) is set and the transmitter is shutdown.
-If the LINM bit is set in the Interrupt Mask register (IMR), an Interrupt IRQ is generated.
-The transmitter automatically re-enables once the condition is gone (transition on RXD) and TXD is high.
-A read of the LIN Status register (LINSR) without the RXD pin short-circuit condition clears the bit RXSHORT.
+In case of a short-circuit condition, either 5.0 V or Ground, the RXSHORT bit in the LINSR is set and the transmitter is shutdown.
+If the LINM bit is set in the IMR an Interrupt IRQ is generated.
+The transmitter is automatically re-enabled once the condition is gone (transition on RXD) and TXD is high.
+A read of the LINSR without the RXD pin short-circuit condition clears the RXSHORT bit.

-14.1.13.7 TXD dominant detection (LIN interrupt)
+15.1.13.7 TXD dominant detection (LIN interrupt)

-The LIN transceiver monitors the TXD input pin to detect a stuck in dominant (0V) condition.
-In case of a stuck condition (TXD pin 0 V for more than 1 second (typ.)), the transmitter is shutdown and the TXDOM bit in the LIN Status register (LINSR) is set.
-If the LINM bit is set in the IMR, an Interrupt IRQ is generated.
-The transmitter automatically re-enables once TXD is high.
-A read of the LIN Status register (LINSR) with the TXD pin at 5.0 V clears the bit TXDOM.
+The LIN transceiver monitors the TXD input pin to detect stuck-in-dominant (0 V) condition.
+If a stuck condition occurs (TXD pin overvoltage for more than 1 second (typ.), the transmitter is shutdown and the TXDOM bit in the LINSR is set.
+If the bit LINM is set in the IMR an Interrupt IRQ is generated.
+The transmitter is automatically re-enabled once TXD is high.
+A read of the LINSR with the TXD pin is high clears the bit TXDOM.

-14.1.13.8 LIN dominant voltage level selection
+15.1.13.8 LIN dominant voltage level selection

-The LIN dominant voltage level can be selected by the bit LDVS in the LIN Control register (LINCR).
+The LIN dominant voltage level can be selected by the LDVS bit in the LIN Control Register (LINCR).

-14.1.13.9 LIN receiver operation only
+15.1.13.9 LIN receiver operation only

 While in Normal mode, the activation of the RXONLY bit disables the LIN TXD driver.
-If case of a LIN error condition, this bit is automatically set.
-If a Low-power mode is selected with this bit set, the LIN wake-up functionality is disabled, then in STOP mode, the RXD pin reflects the state of the LIN bus.
+If a LIN error condition occurs, this bit is automatically set.
+If a Low-power mode is selected with this bit set, the LIN wake-up functionality is disabled.
+Then in STOP mode, the RXD pin reflects the state of the LIN bus.

-14.1.13.10Stop mode and wake-up feature
+15.1.13.10stop mode and wake-up feature